Welcome First Year Students!

 Available on-campus resources can be found in our list of Student Support Services.
 With regards to major exploration The Office of Personal and Career Development, linked in that list, has numerous resources.

 Information on the disability services and accommodations offered at Wake Forest can be found on the Center for Learning, Access, and Student Success‘s website.
-Accommodations are handled jointly by Student Health Service and the CLASS.
+Accommodations are handled jointly by the Student Health Service and the CLASS.

 A list of the available pre-professional programs, their websites, and contact person(s) can be found on the Pre-Professional Advising page.